Best Ever Cookie Collection

 This is a shame because Almond Cookies are delectable!

-But that's okay since Homemade Cookies are almost always better than the kind you buy, and this Chinese Almond Cookie Recipe is no exception.
+But that's okay since homemade cookies are almost always better than the kind you buy, and this Chinese Almond Cookie Recipe is no exception.

-They are mildly sweet with a crumbly texture and buttery almond flavor.
 With this recipe tucked away in your files, you'll be able to enjoy Almond Cookies whenever you want!

 Chinese Almond Cookies Recipe